An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 3. Use a Door Lock Barricade Designed for Outward Swinging Doors

-Door barricades are getting more and more popular and for a reason: they’re extremely durable and can withstand immense force.
+Door barricades are getting more and more popular for a reason: they’re extremely durable and can withstand immense force.
 Quality door barricades can successfully prevent forced entries and secure any outward opening door.

 Note: Most door barricades are suitable only for inward swinging doors, so before getting one make sure you choose the right model.